 The subtitle of SchoolAdvancement.com is “Systems Thinking to Assist Schools Form a Firm Financial Foundation.”
 Systems thinking is essential today since nothing happens in a vacuum.
 In fact, it has been said that nature abhors a vacuum, and will find something with which to fill it.
 Since nature is composed of many systems (such as atmosphere, biosphere, hydrosphere, and lithosphere), it makes sense that any type of change in a system will have an effect on another system, and a change to any element of a system will have an effect on the whole system.

-That’s a very convoluted way of saying that a change will lead to another change.
+That’s a very convoluted way of saying that even just changing one thing will lead to another change.

 As for the financial state of our schools, WAY too many people think that doing more fundraising will save their school.
 That’s a very “linear” way of thinking.
 Raise more money, school survives.
-Unfortunately, and let me be clear about this, it doesn’t work that way – as we have seen over the past 30+ years!
+Unfortunately, and let me be clear about this, it doesn’t work that way – even though schools have been trying to make it work for the past 30+ years!
 While fundraising is still necessary during the change to a development mindset, fundraising is characterized by its short-term nature.
 Sell a hoagie (or grinder or hero), keep some of the revenue as income; sell some candy, keep some of the revenue as income; sell some popcorn or fruit, keep some of the revenue as income.
 Note that all of these activities have an element of “sales” involved.

 Personally, I feel all three of these descriptions are lacking.
-I like to point out the deepening relationship continuum, but that’s because most organizations leave the “emotional” aspect out of Development, and it shows what “advancement” is all about as an easily understandable linear progression.
+I like to point out the deepening relationship continuum since most organizations leave the “emotional” aspect out of Development, and portrays “advancement” as an easily understandable linear progression.
 However, Development is more than deepening emotions of a relationship.
 It’s more than a great case statement that explains why your organization is worthy of support.
 It’s even more than someone making a physical contribution to your cause, offering their time, talent and treasure in a spirit of philanthropy or stewarding their gifts because it’s what their faith calls them to do.

 Philanthropy or stewardship is usually seen as the goal of any development effort, since most organizational administration is concerned about the fruit that shows up on the bottom line of the balance sheet.
-Without the other two systemic elements, firstly, a compelling case that cognitively, both initially and continually, engages the individual, and secondly, an awareness of the need to continue to deepen the affective commitment with positive physical experiences – the base of the “pentelemental” (something with 5 elements) system of Advancement, which is Development, is not a firm one.
+There are two other necessary elements: first, a compelling case that cognitively, both initially and continually, engages the individual, and second, an awareness of the need to continue to deepen the affective (that is, emotional) commitment with positive physical experiences.
+Since Development forms the base of the “pentelemental” (something with 5 elements) system of Advancement, without these other two systemic elements, a base simply based on philanthropy or stewardship is not a firm one.

-What’s also interesting to note is that the two “systemic elements” mentioned above are not simply one-dimensional elements.
+What’s also interesting to note is that the two additional elements mentioned above are not simply one-dimensional.
 The rational case statement must not only be logical, but be emotionally compelling as well.
 Relationship deepening is not simply emotional, but involves positive physical experiences to advance the relationship.
 It could be said that the act of philanthropy or stewardship and giving of one’s time talent and treasure has a cognitive component, because the donor knows they’ve done “what they’re supposed to do.”